 For studies in which informed consent is sought, NIH expects investigators to inform research participants of the protections and the limits to protections provided by a Certificate issued by the Policy.

-Information on CoCs is available on the NIH Web site at http://grants.nih.gov/grants/policy/coc/index.htm.
+Information on CoCs is available on the NIH Web site at Certificates of Confidentiality (CoC) - Human Subjects.

-Section 543 of the PHS Act, as implemented in 42 CFR 2, requires that records of substance abuse patients be kept confidential except under specific circumstances and purposes.
-These protections differ from those available to patients under HIPAA and are intended to ensure that a patient in a drug or alcohol abuse program is not made more vulnerable than a similar patient who does not seek treatment.
-The covered records are any information, written or not, of a patient who has applied for or been given diagnosis or treatment for alcohol or drug abuse at a federally assisted program and includes any individual who, after arrest on a criminal charge, is identified as an alcohol or drug abuser in order to determine that individual's eligibility to participate in a program.
+Section 543 of the PHS Act, as implemented in 42 CFR Part 2, requires that records of substance abuse patients be kept confidential except under specific circumstances and purposes.
+These protections differ from those available to patients under HIPAA and are intended to ensure that a patient in a substance or alcohol use program is not made more vulnerable than a similar patient who does not seek treatment.
+The covered records are any information, written or not, of a patient who has applied for or been given diagnosis or treatment for substance or drug use at a federally assisted program and includes any individual who, after arrest on a criminal charge, is identified as an substance or drug user in order to determine that individual's eligibility to participate in a program.
 This includes records of the identity, diagnosis, or treatment of any patient which are maintained in connection with the performance of any program or activity relating to substance abuse education, training, treatment, rehabilitation, or research, which is conducted under an NIH grant.
 Except as authorized under a court order, no patient record may be used to initiate or substantiate any criminal charges against a patient or to conduct any investigation of a patient.
-The regulations also describe procedures to allow for nonvoluntary disclosure of certain information by persons engaged in research on mental health, including research on the use and effect of alcohol and other psychoactive drugs.
+The regulations also describe procedures to allow for nonvoluntary disclosure of certain information by persons engaged in research on mental health, including research on the use and effect of alcohol and other psychoactive substances.

 Decisions about applicability and implementation of the Privacy Rule reside with the researcher and the recipient organization.
-The OCR Web site (http://www.hhs.gov/ocr/) provides information on the Privacy Rule, including the complete text of the regulation and a set of decision tools for determining whether a particular entity is subject to the rule.
-An educational booklet, Protecting Heath Information in Research: Understanding the HIPAA Privacy Rule, is available through OCR's Web site and also at http://privacyruleandresearch.nih.gov/.
-That Web site also includes other educational materials including information specific to grants.
+The OCR web site provides information on the Privacy Rule, including the complete text of the regulation and a set of decision tools for determining whether a particular entity is subject to the rule.
+An educational booklet, Protecting Heath Information in Research: Understanding the HIPAA Privacy Rule, is available through OCR's web site.
+That web site also includes other educational materials including information specific to grants.